sigsum/sigsum/named-policy.md

 tools](https://git.glasklar.is/sigsum/core/sigsum-go).
 This document
 describes how these policies are maintained.

+There are also builtin test policies, but the procedures described in this document do not apply to them.
+Test policies should always have "test" in the policy name, and should only be used for test and development purposes.

 ## Policy name including year and sequence number

 A builtin named policy should not change once it has been